ASU-KE/UDS-WordPress-Theme/README.md

 * [wp-local-docker](https://github.com/10up/wp-local-docker) by 10up
 * [VVV](https://varyingvagrantvagrants.org/)

-Once you have been able to install and run a local version of WordPress, clone this repository into the `wp-content/themes` folder and continue with the installation process below.

 #### Local By Flywheel
-[to-do-local-setup]
+[to-do: local-setup]

 #### Lando
-[to-do-lando-setup]
+[to-do: lando-setup]

+Once you have been able to install and run a local version of WordPress, clone this repository into the `wp-content/themes` folder and continue with the installation process below.

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally